-- 5. After approximately one minute, simultaneously stop timing and shut down the flow of liquid to the calibration tube. - 6.
-Note the total ounces of liquid in the calibration tube and the total amount of time that it took to fill the tube to that level in seconds.
+- 5. After approximately one minute, simultaneously stop timing and shut down the flow of liquid to the calibration tube or measuring cup. - 6.
+Note the total ounces of liquid in the calibration tube or measuring cup and the total amount of time that it took to fill the tube to that level in seconds.
 Divide those two numbers to find the ounces per second (Oz./Sec) of liquid application rate.
 Now multiply the ounces per second of liquid application rate by 60 to get the ounces per minute (Oz./Min) liquid application rate.
-This number is the actual amount of ounces per minute that the pump is currently pumping.

-EXAMPLE: Total ounces of liquid in the calibration tube = 57 ounces.
+This number is the actual amount of ounces per minute that the pump is currently pumping. - EXAMPLE: Total ounces of liquid in the calibration tube = 57 ounces.